kuriharaan/InputSystemWiki/Differences-to-the-Old-New-Input-System.md

 ## State

-* State storage is managed centrally; all devices share the same chunk of memory
+* State storage is managed centrally; all devices share the same chunk of (unmanaged) memory
 * State cannot accumulate anymore (-> pointer deltas)
 * State cannot automatically reset anymore (-> pointer deltas)
+* Double buffering (previous and current) is handled centrally instead of per-control

 ## Devices

 * Device profiles are replaced by templates which can both describe as well as alter control setups
 * Devices/control setups can be described using JSON
+* Metadata for discovered devices is still delivered through InputDeviceDescription (renamed from InputDeviceDescriptor)

 ## Controls